Bug Control (Slugs)

 I can’t find any evidence that the worms become hyperactive after contact with coffee grounds either!

-Slugs are attracted by the yeast in beer.
-They then effectively go on a ‘pub crawl’, climb into the containers to drink and (slugs not being renown for holding their drink), then drown.
+The slugs are attracted by the yeast in the beer and then literally go on a ‘pub crawl’.
+They climb into the containers to drink and (slugs not being renown for holding their drink), then drown.
 There are reviews on the internet which claim this works sometimes and not others and for it to be effective there would probably need to be multiple traps.
 For me, this being less effective, represents a waste good beer!!..